-Today's Rights Holders and Distributors:
+Rights Holders and Distributors:

-TPSs won't work.
-Copying, modification, and distribution will become uncontrollable.
+TPSs don't suffice.
+Digital copying, modification, and distribution are uncontrollable.
+We need more legal and social sanctions.

-Fair-Use Advocates and (Some) Consumers: TPSs will work.
-Rights holders will have more control than they do in the analog world.
+Fair-Use Advocates and (Some) Consumers: TPSs work too well.
+Some rights holders now have more control than they do in the analog world.
+Normal use can often be monitored and controlled in the digital world.